Awaitable event using the coroutine, epoll

 The first 3 requirement is quite strict, but it’s for simplicity.
 Normally it won’t be that hazardous for move operation.
 But moving from coroutine’s frame to another space is a tricky situation.
 So I’ve banned move semantics to prevent misusage like that.

-Win32 API supports internal thread pool, but Linux system API does not.
 So user code has to poll those created events.
-Fortunately, Linux supports epoll to allow the behavior.
-We can derive 2 behavior constraint from the interface limitation.
+Fortunately, Linux supports epoll

-• To acquire a list of signaled events, user code has to perform a polling operation
+- To acquire a list of signaled events, user code has to perform a polling operation

-• Limitation from epoll’s use-case
+- Limitation from

-• User has to resume coroutines that are suspended for an event object
+- User has to resume coroutines that are suspended for an event object

-• Limitation from coroutine_handle<void> and absence of embedded thread pool/APC support
+and absence of embedded thread pool/APC support

 This was the rough version of the interface type & function.